Predatory animals in the USA: how to survive upon meeting

 - Avoid canoeing on rivers and lakes.
 Alligators most often attack these watercraft.

 - Crocodiles and alligators are able to memorize tourist routes and parking.
 If you go camping and will do parking in a place where there may be alligators, make a camp at a great distance from the water.

 - Alligator's jaws are very powerful at closing, but weak at opening.
 If you squeeze his mouth with two hands, then he will most likely not be able to open it.

 What to do if you meet an alligator:

-- If you do meet with the alligator, try to run away from it in the direction of the water.
-Despite the fact that these predators develop speeds up to 17 km / h, the alligator will not be able to catch up with you, because it quickly gets tired while running and feels vulnerable outside the water.
+- If you do encounter an alligator, try to run away from it in the direction away from the water.
+Although these predators reach speeds of up to 17 km / h, the alligator will not be able to catch up with you, because he quickly gets tired when running and feels vulnerable out of the water.

 - If the predator was able to grab you, get ready for it to drag you into the water and do a deadly torsion in order to tear off the limb.
 When torsion, be prepared to roll in the same direction.